Soledad Miranda: Career

-Personal life
+Personal life and death

 In 1964, Miranda had made a trio of films in Portugal.
 José Manuel da Conceiçao Simões, a Portuguese racecar driver, was a producer and also acted in them.
 In one of the films, Un día en Lisboa (A Day in Lisbon), they played a couple traveling between Estoril and Lisbon.
 After a secret courtship, the pair married in 1966.
 In April 1967, Miranda gave birth to a son, Antonio.
 Her husband retired from racing and took a job in the auto industry.

-On the morning of August 18,1970, after completing the filming of The Devil Came from Akasava, Miranda and her husband were involved in a collision with a small truck near Lisbon.
+On the morning of 18 August 1970, after completing the filming of The Devil Came from Akasava, Miranda and her husband were involved in a collision with a small truck near Lisbon.
 Simões suffered minor injuries, but Miranda died as a result of major head and back trauma.
-She and Jess Franco had started filming her next project (Justine) which he abandoned after her death.
+She and Jess Franco had started filming her next project (Justine, a.k.a.
+Juliette) which he abandoned after her death.
 He had also planned to feature her in his 1970 film, X312 - Flight to Hell, which he made later with a different actress.